 I can’t believe I haven’t written up a blog post for Lucky Buddha.
 I came here for dinner a few months ago and the meal left such an impacting impression, I’m still dreaming about it to this day.
 In fact, it is now in my Top 5 restaurants in Auckland!
+Edit: recent visits have left me rather unimpressed and dismayed that the quality has dropped.

 I admit I was initially sceptical and slightly put off by the name “Lucky Buddha” when I first heard about it and also because 9 out of 10 times, fusion cuisine has left me feeling bitter about the overpriced, watered down flavours.
 BUT after seeing so many reviews (especially Kellie’s!
 Thank you for all the recommendations!), I put it on my high priority list to check it out.